When you’re studying a language, it’s important to learn about words and culture, but what about individual letters?

 The French language has an interesting relationship to some of them.
 French vowels, as you’ve probably noticed, are sometimes topped by accents.
 These can serve an important purpose, but sometimes…not so much.
 And while many French people find it extremely important to write correctly, others (at least in informal writing) can’t be bothered with including them.

 Let’s look at one particular letter in French – the most frequently used one in the language: e.
 How is the letter e pronounced in French?
 What role does it play in French words?
-And what’s with all the accents?
+And what’s with the accent aigu (acute accent), accent grave, and accent circonflexe ?

 E’s long history- and one of history’s few e-less books